Published on Feb 18, 2022

 Can I turn off two-factor authentication after I turn it on?

-If you turn on two-factor authentication then, you can no longer turn off two-factor authentication.
+If you turn on two-factor authentication, you can no longer turn off two-factor authentication.
 The only way is to unenroll the changes within two weeks of enrollment.
+To get back to your previous security settings, open your enrollment confirmation email and click the link.